Docosahexaenoic acid (DHA)

 Attention-Deficit Hyperactivity Disorder (ADHD)

 Because children need omega-3 fatty acids for their brains to develop properly, researchers have examined whether fish oil might reduce ADHD symptoms.
 So far, results have been mixed.
-One study showed fish oil might help, but many people dropped out of the study before it was completed.

-DHA plays a crucial role in the growth and development of the central nervous system as well as visual functioning in infants.
+DHA plays a crucial role in the growth and development of the central nervous system, as well as visual functioning in infants.
 Breastfed babies with healthy mothers should get enough DHA in breast milk.